 OEM A-arms, also known as control arms, are designed to hold onto your hub, keep your camber relatively stable through your suspension’s full range of motion, and give your shock something to push against to give you a cushy ride.

-They do the bare minimum to keep your RZR, Ranger, Maverick, Talon, or any other UTV functional.
+They do the bare minimum to keep your side-by-side functional.
 At SuperATV, we take this basic part and make it do way more than the bare minimum.

 If you bend your OEM A-arms, you better think twice before going back to the manufacturer for a replacement.
 Our A-arms are stronger, more reliable, and overall better quality.
 Plus, they’ve got a few features up their sleeves that can make your ride better than OEM ever could.

-Here are 6 things our A-arms do better than stock:
+Here are six things our A-arms do better than stock:

 As we’ve already mentioned, SuperATV A-Arms are stronger than OEM.
 We simply increase the diameter of the tubing we use (and sometimes the thickness of the tube walls) so that they can stand up to harsher riding conditions.
 Generally, the tubes in our control arms are 1/3″ larger in diameter than stock.